Analytical description of the survival probability of coherent states in regular regimes: Hamiltonians, Initial States, and Survival Probability

 \section{Hamiltonians, Initial States, and Survival Probability}

 The LMG and Dicke models were proposed with the common motivation of providing schematic models capable of capturing essential phenomena of many-body quantum physics: the transition between the spherical and deformed phase of nuclei, in the case of the LMG model, and the interaction between radiation and matter for the Dicke model.
-Both describe the interaction of $N$ two-level systems, mutually interacting in the case of the LMG model, while in the Dicke model they interact with a single bosonic mode of frequency $\omega$.
+Both describe the interaction of $N$ two-level systems, mutually interacting in the case of the LMG model, while in the Dicke model they are coupled to a single bosonic mode of frequency $\omega$.

 The Hamiltonian that describes the LMG model is given by

 where $\hbar=1$.
 For the Dicke model,